Kirtan: In the Western world

 The famed Bengali saint Paramahansa Yogananda was an early proponent of kirtan in the West.
 He chanted Guru Nanak Dev's Hey Hari Sundara ("Oh God Beautiful") with 3,000 people at Carnegie Hall in 1923.

 Kirtan became more common with the spread of Indian religious movements in the West in the 1960s.
 Movements which were influential in bringing Indian kirtan to West include the International Society for Krishna Consciousness (ISKCON), 3HO (Sikh followers of Yogi Bhajan), the Ramakrishna mission, the Divine Life Society, and Yogananda's Self-Realization Fellowship.

-Western kirtan singers, some of who learned in India, have also popularized the practice.
+Western kirtan singers, some of whom learned in India, have also popularized the practice.
 Western kirtan performers include Krishna Das, Bhagavan Das, Nina Rao, Wah!, Jai Uttal, Snatam Kaur, Lokah Music, Deva Premal, Jahnavi Harrison, Jim Gelcer, Jyoshna, Aindra Das, Gina Sala', and Gaura Vani & As Kindred Spirits.
 Western Yoga centers report an increase in attendance at kirtans; according to Pure Musics Frank Goodman in conversation with Krishna Das in 2006, kirtan has taken on a wider popularity.
 Some Western kirtan singers have also adapted kirtan songs with influences from other styles, including rock music, new-age music, African music and latin american music.
 There are also Kirtan singers in the west who sing more traditional Indian style kirtan such as Kamini Natarajan and Sheela Bringi.

 Kirtan singing has also become popular among Westerners who consider themselves spiritual but who are not part of any specific religious institution or movement ("spiritual but not religious").
 In this case, kirtan is seen as a social, expressive and holistic experience which helps one connect with the inner self.
 It is also considered egalitarian and manifests as an eclectic practice which draws on multiple cultures and is tolerant to most religions.
 Western spiritual kirtan can be found in Western yoga centers, new age groups, spiritual communes, and neo-shamanic circles.

 For some Western practitioners, kirtan is seen as a way of socializing, relaxing, achieving meditative states, expressing oneself, attaining inner peace and positive emotions, getting to know one's inner self, and cultivating love for a deity and for others.

 In the United States case law, the term sankirtana has also been used to specifically refer to the promotional activities of ISKCON.
 ISKCON had sought the right to perform sankirtana in California airports such as in Los Angeles.
 The court ruled that while ISKCON has a constitutional rights of protected speech, the Los Angeles airport also has a right to forbid any form of solicitation, out of "a legitimate interest in controlling pedestrian congestion and reducing the risk of fraud and duress attendant to repetitive, in-person solicitation of funds" by all groups including ISKCON.